ilyaperepelitsa/CV/README.md

 them and not do it from scratch.
 Some of the more advanced code might be missing.
 The furthest I got to with keras is pickling the model weights, writing logs, model saving weights only if there is improvement in test accuracy/loss.
-I tried playing with outputting
+I tried playing with outputting convolutional weights as well but some

 * Common learning - I started putting together some basic sklearn custom transformers.
 I want to pick it up later and make them work properly with